 Her advice includes:

-- Start with a revenue target and work backwards from there
+Start with a revenue target and work backward from there

 Tune in now to learn how to build a foundational, iterative process for establishing KPIs for your start-up.

 CAROLINE: Hi, today I am here with Lauren O'Brien.
 Lauren is a super sharp B2B SaaS marketer with experience in growth marketing and startup marketing from early stage to merger and acquisition.
 And today she is the vice president of marketing at Balto.
 Lauren, thank you so much for being with me today.